jlconlin/dotfiles/README.md

     vim +PluginInstall +qall
 as described by the installation procedures for Vundle.

-Once you have installed the plugins, you need to build the `YouCompleteMe` plugin.
-On a Mac simply do:

-    cd ~/.vim/bundle/YouCompleteMe
-    ./install.sh --clang-completer
-For other systems, follow the instructions on the [YouCompleteMe][https://github.com/Valloric/YouCompleteMe]

 ## Configure the configuration
 Included with these configuration files are